ribault/CFT-Review/README.md

 CFT-Review
 ==========

-A review article on conformal field theory
+A review article on conformal field theory 'cft33.tex', with also a much briefer version 'minimal.tex'.

 Why would a review article on theoretical physics end up on GitHub, and not just on [Arxiv](http://arxiv.org/abs/1406.4290)?